oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 Implementers should be aware that the design of this authentication mechanism deliberately allows for a Client Instance to re-use a single Client Attestation JWT in multiple interactions/requests with an Authorization Server or Resource Server, whilst producing a fresh Client Attestation PoP JWT.
 Client deployments should consider this when determining the validity period for issued Client Attestation JWTs as this ultimately controls how long a Client Instance can re-use a single Client Attestation JWT.

-## Refresh token binding
+## Refresh token binding {#refresh-token-binding}

 Authorization servers issuing a refresh token in response to a token request using the client attestation mechanism as defined by this draft MUST bind the refresh token to the Client Instance and its associated public key, and NOT just the client as specified in {{Section 6 of RFC6749}}.
 To prove this binding, the Client Instance MUST use the client attestation mechanism when refreshing an access token.
 The client MUST also use the same key that was present in the "cnf" claim of the client attestation that was used when the refresh token was issued.
+A profile MAY define a different binding for refresh tokens as described in [](#profiling), in which case the requirements of this section do not apply.

 ## Binding of OAuth protocol artifacts